uiuc-hpc/Recorder/README.md

 Change Log
 ----------
+**Recorder 2.1** May 15, 2020
+1. Dump a VERSION file for the reader script to decide the trace format.
+2. Include the return value in each record.
+3. Implement conflict detection algorithm for commit semantics and session semantics.
 **Recorder 2.0.1** Nov 7, 2019
 1. Implement compressed peephole encoding schema.
 2. Intergrat zlib as another compression choice.